nuejs/nue/packages/www/docs/roadmap.md

 nue push --all
 ```

+By this point, nuejs.org runs on BMaaS.
+Templates come with proven architecture, not theoretical concepts.

+## Business model as a service
+Frontend-only development is only possible when all models are implemented and businesses can fully forget backend development:

+**Additional models** - Customers (user accounts), charges (payments), items (products/inventory), traffic (analytics)

+**Complete revenue cycle** - Leads convert to customers, customers generate charges, charges create users

+**Application templates** - SAAS starter, e-commerce, marketplace, learning platform.
+Each template uses the same universal backend with specialized frontend.

-Global systems, local expressions, instant deployment, and fair pricing.
+Business Model as a Service (BMaaS), global design systems, local expressions, instant deployment, and fair pricing.
 Nue changes the way you think about web development.